 If you need a van to move house or to transport equipment an annual van insurance policy might be too expensive.
 You can get temporary van insurance, sometimes called short-term van insurance or even one-day van insurance.
 Find out how temporary van insurance could help you save.

 If you are borrowing a van, you must have insurance.
 It’s a legal requirement to have insurance before getting on the road, whether you’re driving a car or a van.

 Rather than a standard annual policy, temporary van insurance can typically cover you from 1-28 days to suit your short-term needs.

-Temporary van insurance can be a simpler alternative to the other options available:
+Temporary van insurance can be a simpler alternative to the other options available.
+These include:

 Temporary van insurance offers comprehensive cover without putting the van owner's no claims bonus at risk if you need to make a claim.